 Meals & Breaks Requirements

 You must give 30-minute unpaid breaks to employees scheduled to work six or more consecutive hours.
 This law does not apply to workplaces where the nature of the business provides an ample opportunity for workers to rest.
-Meal breaks are not required under Tennessee law, but if an employee does provide a meal break, it must be more than 20 minutes and does not have to be paid.
+Meal breaks are not required under Tennessee law, but if an employer does provide a meal break, it must be more than 20 minutes and does not have to be paid.
 Breaks of less than 20 minutes generally need to be paid breaks.

 Child Labor Laws